p-s-vishnu/Documents/git_notes.md

 `git config --global color.ui auto` to get colored diff output

-`git checkout' temporarily resets the code in working directory to the commit
+`git checkout` temporarily resets the code in working directory to the commit

 `git checkout -b new_branchname` creating a new branch and switching to it